karmann-dm/assignment-payments/README.md

 ## Test assignment
 It contains simple implementation of payment system.

-Implementation is based on Jetty HTTP server, Jersey JAX-RS implementation, Google Guice as DI framework, in-memory H2 database and MyBatis for SQL mapping.
+Implementation is based on embedded Jetty HTTP server, Jersey JAX-RS implementation, Google Guice as DI framework, in-memory H2 database and MyBatis for SQL mapping.
 ### Structure of api
 #### User